Ayush-Kumar-45/Orchids_Ayush_Kumar/README.md

 <b>Discipline | <b> Chemical Engineering
 :--|:--|
 <b> Lab | <b> Chemistry Lab
-<b> Experiment|     <b> Nanomaterial Size vs Property Plotter
+<b> Experiment|     <b> Le Chatlier's Reactor

 ### About the Experiment

-Nanomaterial Size vs Property Plotter is a tool that visualizes how key material properties (like optical, electrical, or mechanical behavior) change with nanoparticle size, helping researchers analyze nanoscale effects easily.
+The aim of the Le Chatelier Reactor experiment is to study how changes in temperature, pressure, or concentration affect chemical equilibrium.
+It helps visualize Le Chatelier’s principle and predict system responses to external stresses.

 <b>Name of Developer | <b> Dr. Ravish Singh
 :--|:--|